 Bicycle User Groups have been established at both Durham and Stockton and more information about cycling in these areas, including details about bike hire, organised cycle rides, bicycle shops and much more can be found by visiting their web sites.

 We encourage staff and students to cycle to work / study at the University whether using their own bikes or hiring a bicycle.
 However, please note there is an abandoned bicycle policy which gives Security Personnel the authority to remove any bikes left standing for longer than 21 days.
 Please make sure you advise Security should you wish to leave your bike at the University during vacation periods.

-Bicycle repair kits are available at both Durham City and Queen's Campus, Stockton at the following locations:
+Bicycle repair kits are available at the following locations:

-- Science Site Security Office, Durham (near the car barrier)
+- Lower Mountjoy (Science Site) Security Office (near the car barrier)

 - Palace Green Security Office, Durham